brunoluiz/go-lab/docs/golang-guidelines.md

 - Tests must be done so they can run using `t.Parallel()`, with exception to integration tests which should be on best-effort basis
 - Mocks should be created as a `mock` package within the package being tested
 - Mock generation must be done using `go:generate` and `mockgen`

+## Observability

+1. When using `lib/app`, it will always expose metrics, debug probes and health checks on port `9090` + give a health check registry

 ## Flow of data